Archonic944/csc208/ch1/1.3/notes.md

 $\neg (P \rightarrow \neg Q) \lor (R \land \neg R)$

-This statement is always true considering the ~(R and ~R) but ignoring that:
+This statement is always false considering the ~(R and ~R) but ignoring that:

 $\neg (P \rightarrow \neg Q)$